mohit-manna/mohit-manna.github.io/_posts/2023-04-12-how-i-reused-my-old-smartphone-to-host-a-website.md

 MongoDB cloud is free and since I am using storing only textual data.
 It is quite small.
 It would be max 5 MB.
 So it is not going to need paid subscription in near future.

 #﻿### What about free hosting solutions?

 T﻿here are many free hosting solutions on internet which will pop up there when you google.
 Some of them are:

 1﻿.
 [Vercel](https://www.qovery.com/)

 2﻿. [qovery](https://www.qovery.com/)

 3﻿.
 [PythonAnywhere](https://www.pythonanywhere.com/)

 4﻿.
 [Heroku](https://www.heroku.com/)

 5﻿.
 [Zeet](https://zeet.co/)

 a﻿nd many more which I tried before trying this.
 Some Youtube videos show hsoting in few clicks but when I tried the same steps I landed in Payment page or another AWS account creation page.
 So using altogether I new service in the place of git actions wasn't worth it for me.

-I﻿ have used PythonAnywhere
+I﻿ have used PythonAnywhere and Heroku before they offer free hosting but the database also needs to be in same environment which is not possible in our case.
+T﻿hey will block you from installing some libraries and we will have no clue why can't we install it.

 #﻿# Things we need

 1﻿.
 A flask website.
 Write your own or pick a dummy one.
 This flask website I created using virtualenv and installed gunicorn in it.
 Gunicorn doesn't work in Windows but we just need it while hosting.
 Rest of the time we can normally run flask app.
 2﻿.
 An old android phone.
 I have used Redmi 5 which runs on MIUI 11 which is based on Android Oreo.
 3﻿.
 A stable Wifi connection

 #﻿ Steps to host Flask Website in Android Phone:

 1﻿.
 [Userland](https://play.google.com/store/apps/details?id=tech.ula&hl=en&gl=US&pli=1) install this app in the android phone and choose ubuntu.

+I﻿ also tried termux but it didn't allow me to install a python library which was needed in my Flask App.

 2﻿.
 Open the app and set password for root user.

 3﻿.
 Lock the app in background so it can't be killed by mistake.

-3﻿.
+4﻿.
 Now to run next steps you can either ssh into this Android Device from your PC or you can use the app directly.
 Doing ssh will be easy.
 I recommend it but the ssh service in Userland is not very stable for unknown reasons.
 Sometimes it stop responding in the port.
 T﻿he ssh service runs on port 2022. f﻿irst in android device run command